OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 ## Numbers 31:44

-thirty-six thousand cattle,
+and thirty-six thousand head of cattle,

 ## Numbers 31:45

-thirty thousand five hundred donkeys,
+with thirty thousand five hundred donkeys,

 ## Numbers 31:46

-and sixteen thousand people.
+and a total of sixteen thousand people.

 ## Numbers 31:47